 - Muscle size: Bigger and larger muscles can produce more force.
-The size of the muscles can be increased by weight training and thereby strength is improved. - Bodyweight: The heavier individuals are generally stronger than lighter individuals.
-There is a positive correlation between body weight and strength among international weightlifters. - Muscle composition: The muscles which have more percentage of fast-twitch fibres can produce more strength while the slow-twitch fibres are not capable of contracting faster but they are capable of contracting for a longer duration.
-The percentage of fast-twitch fibres and slow-twitch fibres is genetically determined and cannot be changed through training. - The intensity of the nerve impulse: When a stronger nerve impulse from the central nervous system excites a greater number of motor units, the muscles will contract more strongly or it can side that the muscle will produce more force or strength.
+Males have larger muscles than females so the size muscles and strength can be improved with the help of weight training. - Bodyweight: The heavier individuals are stronger than the individuals who are lighter, for example, the heavier weight lifters than the Gymnastic or other games players. - Muscle composition: The muscles which have more percentage of fast-twitch fibres can produce more strength while the slow-twitch fibres are not capable to contract faster but they are capable to contract for a longer duration.
+The percentage of fast-twitch fibres and slow-twitch fibres is genetically determined and cannot be changed through training. - The intensity of the never impulse: When a stronger nerve impulse from central nervous system excites more number of motor units, the muscles will contract more strongly or it can side that the muscle will produce more force or strength.